Cat on a Hot Tin Roof

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 An alcoholic ex-football player drinks his days away, having failed to come to terms with his sexuality and his real feelings for his football buddy who died after an ambiguous accident.
 His wife is crucified by her desperation to make him desire her: but he resists the affections of his wife.
 His reunion with his father—who is dying of cancer—jogs a host of memories and revelations for both father and son.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Paul Newman's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure